John Kowalko: Political career

-Kowalko and State Senator Dave Lawson sponsored a bi-partisan bill to allow parents and their children to "opt out" of statewide standardized testing, which was supported by the Delaware State Education Association (DSEA) and the Delaware Parent Teacher Association (PTA).
+In March 2015, Kowalko and State Senator Dave Lawson sponsored a bi-partisan bill to allow parents and their children to "opt out" of statewide standardized testing.
+The bill was supported by the Delaware State Education Association (DSEA) and the Delaware Parent Teacher Association (PTA).
 After two contentious committee hearings, the bill passed both houses nearly unanimously but was vetoed by Governor Markell.
-Kowalko and Lawson criticized the action and attempted the first veto override since 1977, but it ultimately failed in the House after being blocked from debate.
+Kowalko and Lawson criticized the action and attempted the first veto override since 1977, but it ultimately failed in the House after being blocked from debate by Schwartzkopf.

-In 2018, Kowalko described the actions of Democratic Governor John Carney as "Trumpian" after Carney used an Executive Order to enact budget restructuring that failed to pass the General Assembly and was opposed by Kowalko.
+In 2018, Kowalko described the actions of Democratic Governor John Carney as "Trumpian" after Carney used an Executive Order to enact restrictions on the legislative budget that had failed to pass the General Assembly and was opposed by Kowalko.
+Kowalko argued that the executive order would lead to budget cuts that would harm the most vulnerable Delawareans and increase the tax burdens on poor and middle class residents.